William Reed was elected as President of the Executive Council on September 7, 1722 after the death of President Thomas

 Despite his distinguished public career, William Reed at times exhibited traits of surprising pettiness.
 A man of violent prejudices, he had the knack of arousing intense antagonisms.
 He was charged, apparently with some justification, of spreading a rumor that Governor Burrington, whom he disliked, had once been put in jail in England for beating an old woman.
 A young neighbor who was a witness against him in court was promptly accused by William Reed with misconduct as administrator of an estate.

-In 1724 the Pasquotank commissioners, having decided to erect a courthouse, levied a tax for building purposes.
+In 1724, the Pasquotank commissioners, having decided to erect a courthouse, levied a tax for building purposes.
 William Reed, as one of the tax collectors, attempted, so it seems, to withhold the funds in order to force acceptance of a site selected by him, instead of the one already decided upon by the commissioners.
 The commissioners overrode Reed but even though he was wrong in his methods, it seems only fair to observe that he may have been wiser than his generation.

 With the population increasing rapidly in the upper end of the county, he apparently foresaw that Newbegun Creek would in the near future no longer be the center of population, as well as being inconveniently located for that part now Camden County because of the wideness of the river at Newbegun and the consequent hazards in crossing.
 Thirty years later when the commissioners decided to move the courthouse to a more convenient location, they selected the same site William Reed had chosen in the first place.

 According to an affidavit made by Col. Thomas Swann, William Reed died at his home in the forks of Arenuse Creek in the night between the 11th and 12th of September, 1728.
 The circumstances incident to his death afford such an interesting comparison between transportation facilities in that time with the present as to justify their inclusion.